JulianDavidG07/JulianDavidG07.github.io/README.md

 const API_KEY = 'AIzaxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx';
 ```
 ## Install the dependencies
-Install the dependencies by running...
+Install the dependencies by running..
 ```
 npm install
 ```